What is the OGG Format?

 OGG files are smaller in size than WAV files.
 They are also superior to MP3 files in terms of sound quality and file size, and offer a high bitrate that matches the highest setting of most streaming services.

 Why the quality difference?
 Because for all that Vorbis also encodes with lossy compression, it applies a more advanced encoding scheme, which results in higher sound quality.
+Moreover, OGG files usually have better quality sound than MP3 due to its more efficient compression codec.
+However, while MP3 works with a wider range of devices and operating systems, it’s worth noting that MP3 has a broader compatibility with platforms like Mac and iOS.
 Nonetheless, MP3 is preferred by many because it is compatible with all platforms.

 Here are the main differences between OGG and MP3: